ROCm/HIP/docs/user_guide/hip_porting_guide.md

 nvcc includes some headers by default.
 However, HIP does not include default headers, and instead all required files must be explicitly included.
 Specifically, files that call HIP run-time APIs or define HIP kernels must explicitly include the appropriate HIP headers.
-If the compilation process reports that it cannot find necessary APIs (for example, "error: identifier hipSetDevice is undefined"), ensure that the file includes hip_runtime.h (or hip_runtime_api.h, if appropriate).
+If the compilation process reports that it cannot find necessary APIs (for example, "error: identifier hipSetDevice is undefined"), ensure that the file includes hip_runtime.h (or hip_runtime_api.h, if appropriate).
 The hipify-perl script automatically converts "cuda_runtime.h" to "hip_runtime.h," and it converts "cuda_runtime_api.h" to "hip_runtime_api.h", but it may miss nested headers or macros.